YellowElephantHive/cpsc6030-seismic-analysis/README.md

 Updates include:
 - Scatter points now use event-type color mapping.
 - When switching to scatter mode, the time range resets to the full range for clarity.
+- Magnitude filtering from histogram selection also applies in scatter mode.

 ---